& CLEANER ENERGY

 Nearly 50% of our current generating capacity (80 MW) is scheduled to be decommissioned by 2020.
 These eight old generators are unreliable, costly to maintain and at risk of catastrophic failure.
 Replacing the aged generators will be more cost-effective than continuing to operate and maintain them.

 By running on natural gas the replacement generation could potentially add a 4MW heat recovery steam generator system, to further improve fuel efficiency by harnessing waste heat that would otherwise go up the stack.
-Together, these will be able provide 60MW of dependable and flexible generating capacity.
+Together, these will be able to provide 60MW of dependable and flexible generating capacity.

 The replacement generation will be complemented by our new Battery Energy Storage System (BESS), which will further increase the fuel efficiency of our generation system, support electricity power system stability and ultimately help reduce customer rates.